 Istanbul is the only city in the world located on two continents – Europe and Asia.
 During its almost 2,000-year history, it has been the capital of the Roman, Byzantine and Ottoman Empires.

 Göbekli Tepe in southern Turkey is home to the most ancient temple structures ever discovered.
 Its circular structures, with their elaborately carved stones and distinctive, T-shaped pillars, are more than 12,000 years old—older than the invention of agriculture or even pottery and have changed the way archaeologists look at the beginnings of civilization.

 A Golden Cage

 Connected to the harem section of Topkapı Palace but tucked away behind a high wall is the chamber of the Ottoman princes.
-It’s a single story building handsomely decorated on the inside with high ceiling, tiled walls and carpeted floors.
+It’s a single-story building handsomely decorated on the inside with high ceilings, tiled walls and carpeted floors.
 Ornate stained glass windows look out across the high terrace and the garden of the pool below.
-Despite its splendor, this building was a prison, meant to keep all possible successors to the throne locked up so that they could never challenge the reigning sultan.
+Despite its splendour, this building was a prison, meant to keep all possible successors to the throne locked up so that they could never challenge the reigning sultan.
 These chambers were known as kafes, whose literal translation is “cage”.

 A jelly bean fact

-Although jelly beans were born in the America, their roots may lie far, far East—in Turkey
+Although jelly beans were born in America, their roots may lie far, far East—in Turkey

 Jelly beans first appeared in the United States in the mid-to-late 19th century.
 Some historians believe they were inspired by Turkish delight—a chewy jelly and powdered sugar confection that was a popular treat from Turkey.